 Ask your friend or neighbor if they can help take care of your piggy while you are away, then teach them how to do it.

 Although teaching someone to take care of a guinea pig isn’t that difficult, ensure you do it in advance before leaving for the trip to get the two acquainted.
 If someone can help keep an eye on your piggy, you can travel for as long as you want.

 Alternatively, you can hire a pet sitter to visit frequently during the day while you are away.
 It’ll prevent the need for full-time care and give you the peace of knowing someone’s monitoring your pet.

 It will also be best to check your piggy into a kennel if you plan to go on a long trip for days.
 These boarding facilities will gladly help maintain your pet for as long as you want, at a low cost.

 But, if your local kennel is reluctant to provide the services, you can check in with your local pet stores or your family vet.
-Some pet shops and vets offer boarding services, and you can drop your guinea pig off, where they’ll look after it at a fee.
+Some pet shops and vets offer boarding services, and you can drop your guinea pig off, where they’ll look after it for a fee.

 The significant benefit of leaving your pet with a vet is that you won’t worry about the pet’s health, inexperience, or failed monitoring while you are away.

-Undeniably eating and drinking are essential to a guinea pig’s health and survival.
+Undeniably, eating and drinking are essential to a guinea pig’s health and survival.
 So, if you have to leave your pet unattended for a day or two, it’s only fair and responsible that you provide several days’ worth of food and water.

-Featured Image: TJ Images, Shutterstock
+Featured Image Credit: TJ Images, Shutterstock